microsoft-healthcare-madison/team/okrs-2024-january.md

         * Source server supports `$crmi.package`
         * Source server has `Questionnaire/example|2.0.0`, a new Questionnaire, which in turn depends on ...
 ValueSets and other Questionnaires (via `import-questionnaire` extensions)
         * User calls `$crmi.package( Questionnaire/example|2.0.0)` to produce an importable bundle
-        * UploadFIG supports the uploading of a "pacakge" prepared by the `$crmi.package` operation
+        * UploadFIG supports the uploading of a "package" prepared by the `$crmi.package` operation
     * As a reference implementation to test the IG
     * Key areas to implement
         * create package https://build.fhir.org/ig/HL7/crmi-ig/OperationDefinition-crmi-package.html